Tang Ping-yuan: Early life and education

 Tang was born to a prominent textile merchant family in 1898 in Wuxi, Jiangsu, China.
 His father, Tang Baoqian, owned the Qingfeng Textile Factory, one of the seven leading textile corporations in Wuxi.
-He received education at the St. John's University, Shanghai and the Tsinghua University, Beijing before he received a scholarship from the Chinese government and went abroad to study at the Massachusetts Institute of Technology.
-In 1923, after receiving a Bachelor of Science in Engineering from MIT, he returned to China to assist his father's textile and flour businesses.
+He was educated at the St. John's University, Shanghai and Tsinghua University in Beijing before he received a scholarship from the Chinese government to go abroad to study at the Massachusetts Institute of Technology.
+In 1923, after receiving a Bachelor of Science in engineering from MIT, he returned to China to assist his father's textile and flour businesses.

 Business and public career

 Tang moved to Hong Kong in 1947 and established his own company, the South Sea Textiles in Tsuen Wan in the following year.
 The company went on to become one of the leading manufacturing company in the colony.
 He also sat on the board of many companies including the Hong Kong Telephone Company and the Television Broadcasts Limited.

 Tang was made Justice of the Peace in 1964.
 In July 1964, he was appointed unofficial member of the Legislative Council of Hong Kong.
 In June 1968, he was appointed by Governor David Trench to the Executive Council, succeeding resigning Li Fook-shu.
 He was known for calling for improving industrial relations and the working conditions.
 For his public services, he was awarded Officer of the Order of the British Empire in 1967 and Commander of the Order of the British Empire in 1968.
 He also received 3rd class Order of the Sacred Treasure in 1971 for his efforts in improving Hong Kong-Japan relations.